michaelruhl/michaelruhl/README.md

 # 💫 About Me:

-🚀 Great CPU but needs more RAM..<br>🌟I’m learning React Native, Docker, GraphQL and Ghost<br>💬 Ask me about setting up coffee chats!☕ I enjoy making new friends💁
+🚀 Great CPU but needs more RAM..<br>🌟I’m learning Vue, Docker, Firebase and TypeScript<br>💬 Ask me about setting up coffee chats!☕ I enjoy making new friends💁

 ## 🌐 Socials: